-1 This article is the result of research conducted at the Macroeconomic Statistics Department of the Bulgarian National Statistical Institute during the summer of 2023.
+&lt;sup>1 This article is the result of research conducted at the Macroeconomic Statistics Department of the Bulgarian National Statistical Institute during the summer of 2023.
 I'm grateful for the advices and encouragements that were given to me by Svilen Kolev, the Vice President of the Bulgarian Statistical Institute.
 I would also like to thank Metodi Metodiev, Georgi Chukalev, Albena Dancheva, Alain Redslob and Krzysztof Malaga for the fruitful discussions that we had together.
 I would also like to express my gratitude to the anonymous referee for providing valuable advice to enhance the final version of this article.

 levels and a much stickier core inflation than their Western and Southern counterparts (BNB, 2023).
 This divergence of inflation rates poses a challenge for both European and local policy makers, who often fail to coordinate their monetary and fiscal policies.
 High and sticky inflation is especially problematic for Bulgaria, which has to attain a strict inflation target in order to fulfil its objective to join the Euro Zone by January 2025.
-The inflation shock Bulgaria has an exogenous component.
-The supply chain disruption due to the prolonged Covid-19 restrictions on the economy and the economic and geopolitical impacts Russian invasion of Ukraine in 2022 (Estachy, 2023) have led to a spike in both energy and food prices, which account for a greater share of the Bulgarian CPI basket than in Western Europe (they represent around 36.2% in Bulgaria vs 22.5% in France for example).
+The inflation shock in Bulgaria has an exogenous component: the supply chain disruptions due to the prolonged Covid-19 restrictions on the economy and the economic and geopolitical impacts of the Russian invasion of Ukraine in 2022 (Estachy, 2023) have led to a spike in both energy and food prices, which account for a greater share of the Bulgarian CPI basket than in Western Europe (their share is around 36.2% in Bulgaria vs 22.5% in France for example).
 A study by Minasyan et al. (2023) show that in the Western Balkans, the pass-through of international food prices is not only an important determinant of headline inflation, but of core inflation as well.

-However, there are very few studies of the impact of the accommodating monetary policy of the European Central Bank, entirely transmitted to the Bulgarian economy through the mechanism of the local currency board, on the recent inflation dynamics in Bulgaria2.
-Most recent models of inflation are conducted in the New Keynesian tradition and aim at explaining inflation using the output gap and argue that the preferred instrument in the Central Banks disposition is the interest rate.
+However, there are very few studies of the impact of the accommodating monetary policy of the European Central Bank, entirely transmitted to the Bulgarian economy through the mechanism of the local currency board, on the recent inflation dynamics in Bulgaria.
+Most recent models of inflation are conducted in the New Keynesian tradition and aim at explaining inflation using the output gap and argue that among the tools available to central banks, the interest rate is the most effective and widely preferred instrument for managing monetary policy.
 Hence, we decided to study the link between the increase of monetary creation in Bulgaria and inflation.
-Our perspective is mostly monetarist.
-This perspective, underestimated for a long time, today has a certain revival (for example, Tim Congdon, who emphasizes the role of the money supply in predicting inflation, Congdon, 2023)3.
+Our perspective is mostly monetarist in nature.
+This perspective, underestimated for a long time, today enjoys a certain revival (for example, Tim Congdon emphasizes the role of the money supply in predicting inflation Congdon, 2023).